AthenaTheBot/Bot/README.md

 - Stats poster.
 - Check if playing in music commands.
-- Check if there is any channel and valid user
+- Check if there is any channel and valid user.
+- Check if the server owner is using command.
 - Support for youtube/spotify playlist in music system.

 ## Website Todo